Anna H. Jackman

 College: College of Life and Environmental Sciences

-Prior to undertaking her PhD, Anna completed the MRes Critical Human Geographies course at the University of Exeter, graduating in 2012 with a Distinction.
-Anna’s PhD and MRes was funded by the Economic and Social Research Council (1+3 award).
-Anna spent a number of months working at the Google EU HQ office in 2011 after completing her undergraduate studies in 2010.
-Anna was received a First in her Geography and Business Management BA at The University Exeter, and was awarded the Flexible Combined Honours final year academic prize.
+Prior to undertaking my PhD, I completed the MRes Critical Human Geographies course at the University of Exeter, graduating in 2012 with a Distinction.
+My PhD and MRes were funded by the Economic and Social Research Council.
+I spent a number of months working at the Google EU HQ office in 2011 after completing my undergraduate studies in 2010.
+I received a First in my Geography and Business Management BA at The University Exeter, and was awarded the Flexible Combined Honours final year academic prize.